 I work on the foundations of the next generation of data-intensive and machine-learning applications.
-As our cities, factories, houses, vehicles, and devices are becoming increasingly networked, it becomes a necessity to analyze and transform into actionable knowledge high-dimensional data, including time-series, text, multimedia, Internet-of-Things, and streaming databases, which are becoming increasingly prevalent across sciences and industries.
+In my research, I leverage principled ideas from databases and data science as scaffolds for understanding, analyzing, and transforming into actionable knowledge high-dimensional data, including time-series, text, multimedia, Internet-of-Things, and streaming databases, which are becoming increasingly prevalent across sciences and industries.
 My work focuses on (i) developing scalable and accurate methods to push the state of the art for supervised and unsupervised tasks (e.g., querying, indexing, clustering, and classification); and (ii) building intelligent tools that harness such methods to solve real-world problems.